open-mmlab/PowerPaint/README.md

 **April 6, 2024**:fire:

 - We have retrained a new PowerPaint, taking inspiration from Brushnet.
-The [Online Demo](https://openxlab.org.cn/apps/detail/rangoliu/PowerPaint) has been updated accordingly. **We plan to release the model weights as open source in the next few days**.
+The [Online Demo](https://openxlab.org.cn/apps/detail/rangoliu/PowerPaint) has been updated accordingly. **We plan to release the model weights and code as open source in the next few days**.
 - Tips: We preserve the cross-attention layer that was deleted by BrushNet for the task prompts input.